BrunoM6/Y3S2-IA/Readme.md

 - Sort these potential placements and greedily assign videos to cache while there is enough capacity based on this.
 - Return the solution.
 Also, in program lifespans where you explore multiple algorithms for the same dataset, the Greedy solution used is the best solution found up to that point with any of the algorithms previously used.
 We found that this heuristic performs worse on larger caches and better on smaller ones.
 This is the default starting point used.
+We noted that this starting point is best for small cache sizes because of the greedy property, and it becomes way too costly without much benefit for large datasets with big cache sizes.

 ### Random Point - Comparison Heuristic
 A random starting point from a function defined in our `random.py` file serves as a control group for our algorithms, in which we fill every single cache with a maximal random ammount of videos, respecting the constraints of size.
 It works like so: